-The Office is a not-for-profit entity, as profit is not its principal objective and it has no cash generating units.
-The reporting entity is consolidated as part of the NSW Total State Sector Accounts.
+The Office is a NSW government entity and is controlled by the State of New South Wales, which is the ultimate parent.
+The Office is a not-for-profit entity (as profit is not its principal objective) and it has no cash generating units.

-These financial statements have been authorised for issue by the Chief Investigator of the Office of Transport Safety Investigations on the date the accompanying Statement was signed.
+These financial statements for the year ended 30 June 2018 have been authorised for issue by the Chief Investigator of the Office of Transport Safety Investigations on the date the accompanying Statement was signed.